thomast1906/DevOps-The-Hard-Way-Azure/README.md

     - [Install And Run Checkov](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/blob/main/Terraform-Static-Code-Analysis/1-Checkov-For-Terraform.md)
 6. CICD - The purpose of this section is to automatically create an AKS cluster with CICD using GitHub Actions
     - [Create a GitHub Actions CICD pipeline](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/blob/main/Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md)

+## Conclusion
+By following this tutorial, you'll not only deploy an example app on Azure but also gain valuable insights into modern DevOps practices and tools.

+Let's embark on this journey to transform your organization into a lean, agile, and competitive force in the digital landscape.
+Happy deploying! 🚀🔧